kaligraffy/basiccryptmypi/README.md

 ISSUES

-Mounts don't get cleaned up properly, if this is the case run: losetup -D; umount /dev/loop/*;
+Mounts don't get cleaned up properly sometimes.

 HOW DOES IT WORK